 Access Control System

 The basic function of any access control system is to deny and/or grant access into a commercial, industrial, or governmental structure or facility.
 There are four processes that every access control system must employ to be effective in its purpose.
 These are: Identification, Authentication, Authorization, and Accountability.
 The Identification process gathers information about who is requesting access.
 Authentication is accomplished by methods designed to prove or disprove the Identification information.
 Authorization consists of a set of rules that define who can enter and under what circumstances.
 Finally, Accountability is the process of logging and reporting not only who has requested access and the results of that request, but also who has created the Authorization rules that were applied.
-System Components

 The basic components of any access control system are